Contents

 Falsely opening a case may annoy your customer.
 But it can also annoy eBay!

 If you receive payment and are then reimbursed your Final Value Fee after opening an eBay unpaid item case, this could lead to all your credits for this time period being reversed or disabled.
-Repeated instances of false reports can even lead to eBay account suspension.

-That’s why you need to double check an order’s payment status before launching a case.
+That’s why you need to double-check an order’s payment status before launching a case.

-It’s about caring for the eBay community
+It’s About Caring for the eBay Community

 If you open a case and payment remains outstanding, eBay will mark this on the buyer’s account.

 If this account fails to pay for items repeatedly, eBay will eventually limit or remove their buying privileges so they can’t torment any more sellers.
+This unpaid item fee system helps maintain the integrity of the marketplace.

-How to open an eBay unpaid item case
+How to Open an eBay Unpaid Item Case

 If you’ve reached out to a customer and still haven’t received payment, it’s time to launch an unpaid items case.
 Here’s how to do it!

-Step 1: Opening a case
+Step 1: Opening a Case

 You can open a case 2 to 32 days after a sale.
 Simply go to the Resolution Center – a link appears at the bottom of most eBay pages.
 On the main page, select ‘I haven’t received my payment yet’ and then click ‘Continue’.